gurditsingh/hydeout/_posts/test.md

 ## What is Azure Synapse Analytics?

 Microsoft’s Azure Synapse Analytics service, which enables a similar lakehouse pattern.
 Azure Synapse Analytics service is the de-facto service for combining data warehousing and big data analytics.
+And the Azure Synapse Workspace is providing an unique experience by unifying various components into a common user friendly interface.

 Azure Synapse Analytics has combined a couple different technologies here: